Intro

 The “No Novelty November” Challenge

-So what is the takeaway from all this?
-What can we do in this world filled with digital slot machines — aka screens — where we constantly swipe or scroll to find something new?
+What can we do in this world filled with digital slot machines — aka screens — where we constantly swipe or scroll to see something new?

-Here’s my suggestion: Do a “Nothing New November”, or “No Novelty November” challenge.
-Of course, you can do this any month you’d like.
+Here’s my suggestion: do a “Nothing New”, or “No Novelty” challenge, for 30 days.
+Of course, you can do this in any month you’d like.

-My gut feeling is that today’s world is overclocking our natural drive for novelty, and a detox is highly beneficial.
+Today’s world is overclocking our natural drive to see new things, and many of us need a detox.
 You try it and decide for yourself!

 Looking Back